-It already sounds pretty complicated but let’s not forget the other common challenges that are pressuring IT service desks before looking at the mechanisms for improvement.
+It already sounds pretty complicated but let’s not forget the other common challenges that are pressuring IT service desks before looking at the mechanisms to improve your IT service desk.

 10 Common Challenges Faced by IT Service Desks